blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Colour Models/Additive Colour Models.md

 They are colour models that represent represent the additive mixing property of light, where a colour can be predicted by summing up the numerical representations of component colours.

+They are applied in the design of digital displays like CRT, LCD, etc. which represent colours using [[phosphor|phosphors]] that emit a limited set of [[primary colours]].

 Examples are:
 - [[RGB Colour Model]]